Julien-Cousineau/MNRF/README.md

 ##### Radarsat

- (???)
+Radarsat images are coming directly from MNRF.

+TIF and KMZ/KMZ are both images.
+Radarsat is not a vector file but raster file.

 Note:GEOJSON/Shapefile would be best instead of images.

 ## Methodology
 ##### Water Level & Precipitation